 General Studies - Overview

-The new general studies program requires students to take 40 credits in general studies courses.
-Previously, students took 60 credit hours, but we have reduced this to 40.
-Research shows that having fewer required credits benefits students by giving them opportunities to explore more courses in the students' personal interests.
-With fewer required courses, students can chose a major and a minor field to study.
-Some students might even chose two majors or a major field and two minor fields.
-Because the 21st century world is more interdisciplinary, our graduates should have skills in more than one area.
+Students will take 40 credits in General Studies.
+Research shows that having this range of required general education credits benefits students by giving them opportunities to explore more courses in their area of interest or declare a major sooner.
+Students might choose to double major or add a minor to their primary field of study.
+Because the 21st century world is more interdisciplinary, graduates should have skills in more than one area.
 Students will be able to pursue their interests with more elective courses.

 - Freshman Foundation courses (4 courses, total 12 credits)